cons0le7/nosint/README.md

 Info is for each search option is accessible by typing `i` within this menu.

 #### Search process:
-- After initiating selecting search option you will be prompted to enter your query.
+- After selecting search option you will be prompted to enter your query.
 - Next prompt will ask for a custom search ID which you can use for your own data  management.
 You can leave this blank to have the search ID auto-generate.
 - Final summary report defaults to yes if no choice is selected.
 Search begins after entering.